Who's Afraid of Virginia Woolf?: Notable productions

-Notably, it was this 2005 production that led to the publication of a revised script, one that has been used ever since, although many of its revisions were introduced in earlier productions.
-Among the revisions was the removal of early references to George and Martha's child, as well as the reference to the fact that George felt that he helped cause his parents' death, which was originally the subject of his failed novel.
-A roughly seven-page scene with George and Honey at the end of Act II has also been removed completely.
+Notably, it was this 2005 production that led to the publication of a revised script – one that has been used ever since – although many of its revisions were introduced in earlier productions.
+Among the revisions was the removal of early references to George and Martha's son, as well as the reference to the fact that George felt that he helped cause his parents' death, which was originally the subject of his failed novel.
+A roughly 7 page scene with George and Honey at the end of Act II has also been removed completely.
 These and other changes seem to be there to clarify plot points, but arguably rob the play of some of its ambiguity and tenuous relationship with realism.

-The play toured in the US and played in San Francisco at the Golden Gate Theatre from April 11 to May 12, 2007.
+The play toured in the US and played in San Francisco at the Golden Gate Theatre from 11 April – 12 May 2007.

-On December 12, 2010, the Steppenwolf Theatre in Chicago began performances of the play featuring Amy Morton as Martha, Tracy Letts (the Pulitzer Prize-winning playwright of August: Osage County) as George, Carrie Coon, and Madison Dirks.
+On 12 December 2010, the Steppenwolf Theatre in Chicago began performances of the play featuring Amy Morton as Martha, Tracy Letts (the Pulitzer Prize-winning playwright of August: Osage County) as George, Carrie Coon, and Madison Dirks.
 The production was directed by Pam MacKinnon, who previously directed the premieres of Albee's Peter and Jerry and Occupant.
-This production began previews on Broadway at the Booth Theatre on September 27, 2012, opening on October 13, 50 years after the original Broadway opening.
+This production began previews on Broadway at the Booth Theatre on 27 September 2012, opening on 13 October, 50 years after the original Broadway opening.
 MacKinnon again directed, with the Steppenwolf cast reprising their roles.
-The production and cast received praise from The New York Times reviewer Charles Isherwood.
+The production and cast received praise in The New York Times from reviewer Charles Isherwood.
+Letts won the 2013 Tony Award for Best Performance by a Leading Actor in a Play.

-Meg Tilly returned to acting in 2011, playing Martha in a production by Blue Bridge Repertory Theatre.
-The show ran from July 5 to July 17, 2011, in Victoria, British Columbia.
+Meg Tilly returned to acting in 2011 to play Martha in a production by Blue Bridge Repertory Theatre.
+The show ran from 5 July – 17 July 2011, in Victoria, British Columbia.

-On February 21, 2017, a production directed by James Macdonald began at the Harold Pinter Theatre in London, featuring Imelda Staunton, Conleth Hill, Imogen Poots, and Luke Treadaway.
-It ran until May 27, 2017.
+On 21 February 2017, a production directed by James Macdonald began at the Harold Pinter Theatre in London, featuring Imelda Staunton, Conleth Hill, Imogen Poots, and Luke Treadaway.
+It ran until 27 May 2017.

-A Broadway revival was scheduled to premiere on April 9, 2020, in a production directed by Joe Mantello and produced by Scott Rudin.
-It was canceled due to the COVID-19 pandemic after nine preview performances, without officially opening.
+A Broadway revival was scheduled to premiere on 9 April 2020, in a production directed by Joe Mantello and produced by Scott Rudin.
+It was canceled due to the COVID-19 pandemic after 9 preview performances, without officially opening.
 It starred Laurie Metcalf, Rupert Everett, Russell Tovey, and Patsy Ferran.
-Eddie Izzard had been set to play George, but it was announced on September 11, 2019, that Everett would replace him.
+Eddie Izzard had been set to play George, but it was announced on 11 September 2019, that Everett would replace her.

+Curve (theatre) is set to stage a revival in Autumn 2025 starring Cathy Tyson.

 Dance interpretation

-In 1995 and 1996, the Canadian One Yellow Rabbit troupe mounted a homage in dance to Albee, Permission, in the form of an hourlong ballet inspired by Who's Afraid of Virginia Woolf.
+In 1995 and 1996, the Canadian One Yellow Rabbit troupe mounted a homage in dance to Albee, Permission, in the form of an hour-long ballet inspired by Who's Afraid of Virginia Woolf.
 It was performed in Calgary, Toronto, Phoenix, Guadalajara, and Mexico City.